1. What is Chinese / East Asian Medicine?

 3. cost per treatment

 Private acupuncture appointments are offered in Susanna's private practice in the Rittenhouse Square area, in a private, serene treatment room equipped with a comfortable, heated massage table.
-Sheets are provided in case you did not wear clothes that can accommodate access the areas Susanna needs to treat you.
-Treatments are booked in 60 minute increments, and Susanna can spend as much of that time in the room with you as you desire, discussing information about your treatment, dietary or lifestyle recommendations, or providing other modalities (moxa, cupping, guasha, etc.) that you may need on that day.
-Treatments are given on one or both sides of the body, last 55 minutes, and cost $100.
-Susanna recommends private treatments if you have a more complex condition, want to be able to wear tighter-fitting clothes, or prefer to have time alone to rest and restore.
+Extra sheets for draping are provided so that you may arrive in whatever clothes you like.
+Treatments are booked in 55 minute increments, and Susanna can spend as much of that time in the room with you as you desire, discussing information about your treatment, dietary or lifestyle recommendations, or providing other modalities (moxa, cupping, guasha, etc.) that you may need on that day.
+Treatments are given on one or both sides of the body, last 55 minutes, and cost $110.
+Susanna recommends private treatments if you have a more complex condition or if you prefer to have time alone to rest and restore.

 Community acupuncture appointments are offered in South Philly at South Philly Community Acupuncture in a semi-private space with four massage tables divided by curtains.
 In this environment, your time with Susanna is limited to 15 minutes, which include the time spent chatting, being needled, and any other modalities you may need.
-The other 30-45 minutes involves you laying and resting on the table as Susanna works nearby on another patient.
-Four patients will be treated in the same room , however voices are kept to a whisper and there is a serene healing vibe as the Susanna moves quietly from patient to patient.
-Treatments are given on either the front or back of the body, last approximately 45-60 minutes, and fees are on a sliding scale of $35 to $50 per treatment.
+The other 30-40 minutes involves you laying and resting on the table as Susanna works nearby on another patient.
+Four patients will be treated in the same room, however voices are kept to a whisper and there is a serene healing vibe as the Susanna moves quietly from patient to patient.
+Treatments are given on either the front or back of the body, last approximately 45-55 minutes, and fees are on a sliding scale of $40 to $60 per treatment.
 Susanna recommends community treatments if you have a simple condition (such as pain), or need a more affordable treatment option.

-Most patients have a clear preference for private or community-style treatments.
+Most people find they have a clear preference for private or community-style treatments.